November 8, 2012 – Thursday – First Landing Resort, Lautoka, Fiji

 I arrive a bit after Noon, and my bure isn’t ready, because check-in is normally after 1PM, so I need to kill some time.
 They serve me my welcome drink at the bar, which appears to be nothing more than some fruit juice and bar flavourings over ice.
 I also have some lunch in the restaurant: grilled Walu, which is a tasty white-fleshed fish served in a wonderful coconut crème sauce.
 At lunch I talk with several people who are also going on the Paul Gauguin Solar Eclipse cruise.
 They arrived early this morning (5AM), and are just now moving into their bures after having a temporary room assigned to them for most of the day.

-After the night sky observing, I’m ready for more sleep, and I’m looking forward to tomorrow in the tropics.
+After the night sky observing, I’m ready for more sleep, and I’m looking forward to enjoying a lazy day tomorrow in the tropics.

 November 9, 2012 – Friday – First Landing Resort, Lautoka, Fiji